aiplanethub/genai-stack/README.md

     **NOTE:** Refer to [components docs](https://github.com/aiplanethub/llmstack/blob/main/docs/components) to know more about the components of llmstack.

-4. Run the etl process with command below, which would run the etl process.
+#### 4. Run the etl process with command below, which would run the etl process.

+These are the final steps to run your configured ETL process and start the LLM model along with the components you've set up.

+**ETL Run**: By running the ETL process (``llmstack etl --config_file etl.json``), you're initiating the extraction, transformation, and loading of data from your defined source to the destination in the vector database.

     ```bash
     llmstack etl --config_file etl.json
     ```

-5. Run the model with the command below,
+#### 5. Run the model with the command below

+**Start Model**: The final step is to start the LLM model along with its configured components using ``llmstack start --config_file ./model.json``.

     ```bash
     llmstack start --config_file ./model.json
     ```